aschuerch/bactofidia/README.md

 bactofidia runs under bash and relies on software available from [bioconda](https://bioconda.github.io) and a conda installation.
 If conda is not present,
 the script will attempt to install the latest miniconda version in a temporary directory.
+If executed on an SGE cluster, a singularity installation is necessary

 ## Usage